siduction/sidu-manual/data/en/0003-help_en.md

 `SHIFT`+`U`

-After that you will see a line like "Goto URL: https://siduction.org".
+After that you will see a line like `Goto URL: https://siduction.org`.
 With the backspace key one deletes the last selected URL and enters the desired one.
 Exit w3m with:

 `SHIFT`+`Q`

-More information can be found on the [documentation page of w3m (English)](http://w3m.sourceforge.net/).
+More information can be found on the [documentation page of w3m](http://w3m.sourceforge.net/).

 It is advisable to familiarize yourself with **elinks/w3m, irssi/weechat, midnight commander** before an emergency.
 Print this file to have the information handy in case of an emergency.